 Nature of hazard Likelihood (L) Severity (S) Risk (L x S) Controls Covid 19.
-Risk of transmitting infection 1 2 2 No indoor activities.
-No groups of more than six.
+Risk of transmitting infection 1 1 1 No indoor activities.
 Residents encouraged to bring own tools and materials or to sanitize anything which is shared.
-No refreshments.
 Residents with coronavirus symptoms are requested not to participate.
 Painting.
 Risk of paint splashes 1.
-Use of paint brushes - Risk of splashes to the eyes, paint on people's hands and paint on clothing.
-2. Products used: 3 1 3 Volunteers should wear glasses or safety glasses to prevent splashes to their eyes.
+Use of paint brushes-Risk of splashes to the eyes, paint on people's hands and paint on clothing.
+2. Products used: ൻ 1 3 Volunteers should wear glasses or safety glasses to prevent splashes to their eyes.
 Gloves should be worn to prevent skin irritation.
 Volunteers should wear work clothes where splashes of paint and staining will not be an issue.
 Skin and clothes should be washed after the event to avoid skin irritation.
-Instructions on the product tins should be followed.